 twenty-one, I was a graduate student in chemistry at Columbia University and

 had been writing science fiction professionally for three years.
 I was

-story appeared in the June 1942 issue.
-They were at once popular and
+the second story appeared in the June 1942 issue.
+They were at once popular

 decade.
 The stories grew longer too.
 The first one was only twelve thousand